Last Updated on November 2, 2021 by Danny

 What about live settings?

-For live performances, you must buy kits with a good amount of background noise reduction!
+For live performances, you must buy kits with a good amount of noise reduction!
 This is very important!

 Another thing you want to look at is reduced feedback.
 Feedback can quickly turn a fun concert for your audience into an annoyance!